zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 The traffic reporter says that, “Emergency vehicles  are responding.”
 “Emergency vehicles” refers to a police car, an ambulance – for people who are injured – or a fire truck, if there's a fire.
 All of those are eme rgency vehicles – a police car, an ambulance, or fire truck.
 When we say the emergency  vehicles are responding, we mean they're actually going to the scene, the pl ace where the accident is, in order to help.
 We talk about responders being peopl e who, in an emergency, are the first to go and help – the police men and women , the firemen and women, and so forth.

 I then say, “Wow.
 That meant I might have to take s urface streets all the way home.”
-Because the two freeways are congested, I sa y that I might have to take surface streets.
+Because the two freeways are congested, I say that I might have to take surface streets.
 “Surface (surface) streets” are an y roads, any boulevards, any streets in a city, not including freeways, highways , and expressways.
 Those three words all mean the same thing, really.
 “Surfa ce streets” is anything but the freeway.
 It's all of the other streets, not includi ng the freeway or the highway.

 The traffic report’s final announcement is that, “I f you're thinking of taking,” of driving on, “Broadway Boulevard west of downtown, t hink again,” meaning you should reconsider your plans.
 You should come up wi th a better idea – “think again.”
 “There is a stalled vehicle blocking the ri ght lane.”
 “Stalled” (stalled) is an adjective we use to describe a car that won't move because of some mechanical problem.
 That's a stalled car.
 In this case, there is a stalled vehicle, which is just a more general word for car or a truck, blocking the right lane and construction all the way to Main Street.
 “Construction” here means t hey are building a new road or fixing the road and you can't drive on it.